gvwilson/sdxpy/src/lint/index.md

 [% inc file="has_duplicate_keys.out" %]

-We can built a linter that finds dictionaries like `has_duplicates` with just a few lines of code and the `Counter` class from Python's [`collections`][py_collections] module (which implements a specialized dictionary that counts
+We can build a linter that finds dictionaries like `has_duplicates` with just a few lines of code and the `Counter` class from Python's [`collections`][py_collections] module (which implements a specialized dictionary that counts